 A new way forward

 While Identity governance is an essential element of many regulations, frameworks, and standards, the benefits of meeting compliance thresholds extend well beyond managing regulatory risk.

-By effectively implementing Identity security, access controls, and separation of duties capabilities, organizations can improve their overall security posture, reach new customers, set themselves apart from competitors, and increase their workforce productivity — all while relieving IT and other stakeholders of burdensome administrative tasks.
+By effectively implementing Identity security, access controls, and separation of duties capabilities, organisations can improve their overall security posture, reach new customers, set themselves apart from competitors, and increase their workforce productivity — all while relieving IT and other stakeholders of burdensome administrative tasks.